KnownStormChaser/master-weather-model-list/models/nwp_models/regional/finland/harmonie-fmi.md

 ## What this model is
 This entry documents the **Finnish Meteorological Institute (FMI) distribution of HARMONIE (MEPS)** — the MetCoOp Ensemble Prediction System, a high-resolution, convection-permitting regional NWP system based on HARMONIE-AROME.

 The underlying model is the **same MetCoOp production** documented in the [MEPS](../norway/meps.md) entry: FMI is a co-producing member of MetCoOp (one of the three HPC platforms that runs the MEPS ensemble is FMI's "Vinha") and redistributes the MEPS output through its own Open Data service.
-What differs is the **access mechanism** (an FMI WFS stored query plus a binary download service) and the **distributed subset** (FMI currently serves surface-level data only).
+What differs is the **access mechanism** (an FMI WFS stored query plus a binary download service) and the **distributed subset** — deterministic fields only, served at the surface, on nine isobaric levels, and on model levels 12–65 at a 3×-thinned horizontal resolution, with no ensemble members, cross-sections, or archive.
 This is not a separate forecast — it is the MetCoOp MEPS run repackaged and delivered through FMI's infrastructure.

 ---